 a.
-Working with Planning Division staff, identify the traffic analysis zone (TAZ) or zones that the subject property is in and the socio-economic data forecasts for that zone or zones:
+Working with Planning Division staff, identify the traffic analysis zone (TAZ) or zones that the subject property is in and the socio-economic data forecasts for that zone or zones;

 The TAZ that represents the SWFIA in the FSUTMS model does not contain social-economic data, as it uses a special trip generation module to generate trips in the model (not socio-economic data).
 Therefore, trip generation has been used for the purposes of previous analyses.
-The anticipated animal kennel/clinic traffic will be included in the 52,960± peak season daily traffic for the airport in 2020.
-As discussed in Exhibit IV.B.1. an ITE trip generation was calculated for the subject uses, showing minimal off-site impacts.
+The anticipated animal kennel/clinic traffic and other changes proposed to Table 5a will be included in the 52,960± peak season daily traffic for the airport in 2020.
+As discussed in Exhibit IV.B.1. an ITE trip generation was calculated for the animal kennel uses showing minimal off-site impacts.